databricks-industry-solutions/ray-framework-on-databricks/Many_Models_Training_Ray_Data/Readme.md

 ## Video Demonstration

-Watch this video from the Data and AI Summit 2023, where we presented our solution for Marks & Spencer's demand forecasting use case:
+Watch this video from the Data and AI Summit 2023, where Marks & Spencer's talk about how they scaled their demand forecasting use case using the above approach:

 [![Parallel Demand Forecasting with Ray and Databricks](https://img.youtube.com/vi/H5ToDhX4Uqg/0.jpg)](https://www.youtube.com/watch?v=H5ToDhX4Uqg)